Pro-Coast Case Studies

 22 Feb 2024

 Our study is a river estuary and coast.
 Biodiversity status and values.
 Rural area formed by grassland, heathland, woodland, river estuary and coast.
 Challenges.
 Intense farm grazing/ hedge cutting; N/P run-off; IAS; restoring heath fells trees; mineral extraction.
 Community and cultural context.
 Rural area.
 Local community is broadly supportive of conservation, but there is a lack of community engagement.
 Economic engine and primary production.
-Agriculture, mineral extractive industries.
+Agriculture, mineral extractive industries, tourism.
 Governance.
 60% of the land is protected.
-PRO-COAST ACTIONS: Involving all the community, 3 projects proposed: (1) plant once-common-now-rare plants as food for birds/butterflies (cultural ES); (2) create ponds for inverts/amphibia which feed birds (regulatory ES); (3) restore red squirrels from adjacent offshore islands (aid carbon sequestration).
+PRO-COAST ACTIONS: Involving all the community, three potential projects are proposed: (1) plant once-common-now-rare plants as food for birds/butterflies (cultural ES); (2) create ponds for inverts/amphibia which feed birds (regulatory ES); (3) restore red squirrels from adjacent offshore islands (aid carbon sequestration).

 22 Feb 2024